Bacon Fried Rice with Broccoli and Wilted Greens

 -Now it’s time to finish up the rice.
 Heat the olive oil in a large saucepan or wok.
 When hot, add the bacon (or pancetta), red pepper flakes and garlic.
 Sauté for 4-5 minutes until the bacon is golden brown.
 (Please be careful not to burn the garlic people.)

-- Drain the eggs and cut them in half lengthwise.
+-Drain the eggs and cut them in half lengthwise.
 Divide the rice among 4 plates (or 2…) and top with an egg and Parmesan (if using).
-Serve warm.
+Serve warm and get weird.